 How to contribute

-Members are invited to submit blogs or case studies on one of the above themes to [email protected].
-These must be between 400 and 600 words and follow the standard techUK contributor guidelines.
+Members were invited to submit blogs or case studies on one of the above themes to [email protected].
+These had to be between 400 and 600 words and follow the standard techUK contributor guidelines.

-Submissions will feature on the techUK website and will be promoted via Twitter and LinkedIn throughout the week.
+Submissions featured on the techUK website and were promoted via Twitter and LinkedIn throughout the week.

-The deadline for submissions is close of play on 13 July.
+The deadline for submissions was close of play on 13 July.

 Insights will be announced on the day and linked here.
-You can share your thoughts using the hashtag #DigitalPlace and keep up to date with latest views on our twitter @techUK.
+Share your thoughts on social media using the hashtag #DigitalPlace and keep up to date with latest views on our twitter @techUK.

-You can also attend our upcoming panel discussion on Exploring the role of the technology industry in 'place' by clicking here.
-This is taking place virtually on 14 July from 10:00-11:30am.
+You can also read a summary of our recent Exploring the role of the technology industry in 'place' panel discussion by clicking here.
+This contains links to the event recording and speaker presentations.